course-details-portlet

 Knowledge:

-• Functional/behavioral-based and perceptual/brand-based patterns and components
+• Functional/behavior-based and perceptual/brand-based patterns and components

 Skills: